 Static vs. Dynamic IPs

-- There is a public IP, sometimes referred as a gateway IP.
-The gateway is the IP address assigned by your ISP and it actually resides on your router or firewall.
-This is the only IP address which is seen by the world.
+Public IP- Sometimes referred as a gateway IP, this address is assigned by your ISP and resides on your router or firewall.
+It is the only outwardly facing address.

 How Does El Toro Use This Information

 Through our patented technology, we are able to analyze millions of data points, daily, and accurately match a physical address to the public IP address within a 95% confidence interval.
 If a public IP changes frequently, then this will not match in the 95% confidence interval and will simply not be served to.